 LASER TATTOO REMOVAL Vienna

 It is estimated that close to 10% of the U.S. population has some sort of tattoo.
-Eventually, as many as 50% of then want to have laser tattoo removal.
+Eventually, as many as 50% of them want to have laser tattoo removal.

 There is good news for those who have an unwanted body design.
 Newer laser tattoo removal techniques can eliminate your tattoo with minimal side effects.
 Here's how it works: lasers remove tattoos by breaking up the pigment colors of the tattoo with a high-intensity light beam.